freedomofpress/sdstatus/README.md

 and then the journalist GPG key fingerprint.
 If only the Onion address is printed along with `,,`, it means those instances could not be reached (maybe they down).

+Remember that the CSV formatted output will be printed on the STDOUT as the network calls return the results, in an asynchronous manner.
+For the JSON output format, the tool waits for all of the network calls to return the results, and then prints them on the STDOUT at the end.

 License: GPLv3+